Who Started the Iran-Israel War? Timeline and Evidence

 - The US-Iran confrontation overlapped and then intensified when the United States struck Iranian nuclear facilities.

-- The result was a short, high-intensity regional war phase layered on top of a long-running strategic rivalry (CFR, Wikipedia).
+- The result was a short, high-intensity regional war phase layered on top of a long-running strategic rivalry (CFR, Clingendael).

 Bottom Line